-Since this was our very first performance on a wall, I didn’t want to add a lot of thought provoking things.
+Since this was our very first performance on a wall, I didn’t want to add a lot of thought-provoking things.
 We worked to find the perfect inspirational music that would uplift (and not frighten) the audience.
 To find the pieces we ended up with, we went through quite a few since we didn’t want them to be overly dramatic.
 In the end, we found two light pieces that really work well with the swing momentum of the performance.
-For the performance itself we wanted it to be more of a dance and have a geometric design element to it (like the building itself) without being over the top.
+For the performance itself, we wanted it to be more of a dance and have a geometric design element to it (like the building itself) without being over the top.

 When it came to the costumes we wanted them to have clean lines and work well with the building.
-With the neutral color of the walls we stand out and pop really nicely.
+With the neutral color of the walls, we stand out and pop really nicely.
 So we definitely took our surroundings into the account when we came up with the concept for Perspective.

-Was there additional training required for the dancers safety?
+Was there additional training required for the dancer’s safety?

-Knowing your safety precautions and triple checking all of your security before you step off the wall were the most important things to remember as we performed Perspective.
+Knowing your safety precautions and triple-checking all of your security before you step off the wall were the most important things to remember as we performed Perspective.
 All of our dancers had to become more familiar with rock climbing gear before the show.
 There is a different way to clip in and when we first started practicing the harnesses we were suiting were very uncomfortable, so our aerial coach stepped in and made some recommendations.
-So we use different harnesses these on building performances than we do in our studio practices and in our theater performances.
+So we use different harnesses on the building performances than we do in our studio practices and in our theater performances.